Pedroxam/FastScript/README.md

 # FastScript
-Fast Script is Starter Project - <p>This is Build With Very Easy PHP Coding.</p>
+<p>Fast Script is Starter Project - This is Build With Very Easy PHP Coding.</p>

 This makes it possible to create your own project and provide it to your customers at the fastest time.